-Finally, source type population for the selected nonattainment area is extracted using a ratio of the population projections between the county and the nonattainment area.
-The population projections for future years are prepared by the MAG socioeconomic modeling staff and are from the socioeconomic projections approved by the MAG Regional Council in June 2023 and also described under Population and Employment in Chapter 2.
+Finally, source type population for the selected nonattainment area was computed using a ratio of the population projections between the county and the nonattainment area.
+The population projections for future years were provided by the MAG socioeconomic modeling staff, which were approved by the MAG Regional Council in June 2023.
+The population projections for Pinal County were approved by the CAG Regional Council in June 2023.